reem-shaikh/70DaysOfCode/DSA/theory/25-04/readme.md

     //Check for floor value
     static int floorSearch(int arr[], int n, int x)
     {
+        # Returns the largest integer arr[n-1] that is smaller than or equal to x
         if (x >= arr[n - 1])
             return n - 1;